ElianPangalila/CompMusProject2019/README.md

 when release dates are plotted against mean tempo and mean instrumentalness.
 You might notice there are still release dates in the year 2000's: I forgot about compilation albums.

-[Date x Mean Temp](https://raw.githubusercontent.com/ElianPangalila/CompMusProject2019/master/date-meantempo_BEATLES.png) [Date x Mean Instrumentalness](https://raw.githubusercontent.com/ElianPangalila/CompMusProject2019/master/date_meaninstru_BEATLES.png)
+[Date x Mean Temp](https://raw.githubusercontent.com/ElianPangalila/CompMusProject2019/master/date-meantempo_BEATLES.png)

+[Date x Mean Instrumentalness](https://raw.githubusercontent.com/ElianPangalila/CompMusProject2019/master/date_meaninstru_BEATLES.png)

-There's a good chance I will try to find different corpus, because so far nothing interesting about the corpus has come up.
+There's a good chance I will try to find different corpus and a different objecive, because so far nothing interesting about this corpus has come up.